Last Updated on April 15, 2021 by Helga Dosa

 Italy and the IARC: reactions and where the country stands

 No one wants to discount the WHO/IARC findings as “untrue,” of course, but more clarity about them could have avoided a lot of fear and anxiety: in the end, we have known too much red meat is not good for our health for quite a while.
-Wording is key here: too much.
+The wording is key here: too much.
 We said already Italians fall well below the danger line drawn by IARC, but they also happen to consume less red meat than the European average (75 kg pro capite per year, against the 75.7 of the EU average).

 Quantity is key, then, but also (and especially) quality.
-Here, Italy and many of its food producers felt the need to intervene and take a strong stand against the IARC’s research, in particular to point out what they consider gross inaccuracies within their data.
+Here, Italy and many of its food producers felt the need to intervene and take a strong stand against the IARC’s research, in particular, to point out what they consider gross inaccuracies within their data.
 If, as said, it is true that red meat should not be consumed in enormous quantities, it is also true that not all red meat nor all of its derivatives are born the same.

 This specific point has been made loud and clear, for instance, by the representatives of Prosciutto di Parma who, contacted by lifeinitaly, have underlined their position, also portrayed in a recent article by The Guardian: “Prosciutto di Parma” says the official Prosciutto di Parma Consortium press release “is not processed meat, nor a “salume,” but is matured over a long period of time.
-It is a D.O.P product, which means it has a controlled origin denomination, obtained by compliance with EU regulations aiming at insuring only products of the uttermost quality reach consumers.
-Prosciutto di Parma is a wholesome, healthy and entirely natural product, free from preservatives and additives. (…).
+It is a D.O.P product, which means it has a controlled origin denomination, obtained by compliance with EU regulations aiming at ensuring only products of the uttermost quality reach consumers.
+Prosciutto di Parma is a wholesome, healthy, and entirely natural product, free from preservatives and additives. (…).
 Its success comes from its unmistakable taste and from the fact it can contribute to a balanced and healthy diet.”

-Of the same opinion is the Prosciutto di San Daniele Consortium, which embraces the views of ASSICA, the Italian Association of Meat and “Salumi” producers.
+Of the same opinion is the Prosciutto di San Daniele Consortium, which embraces the views of ASSICA, the Italian Association of Meat, and “Salumi” producers.
 A comprehensive and professional page has been created on their website where IARC’s research is scientifically and methodologically debunked, also through the important opinion of the AIRC, the Italian Association for Cancer Research: “this type of studies” AIRC says “are usually conducted over an exceedingly long period of time, using extremely high doses of the chosen substance or product, conditions that would not easily occur in real life.”

 When it comes to the type of studies conducted by IARC and the WHO it is essential, the Italian Association for Cancer Research concludes, not only to consider whether a substance or a product is potentially carcinogenic, but also in which quantity and for how long it has to be consumed to become a danger for people’s health.

-Another Case of Scaremongering?
+Another Case of Scaremongering around red meat?

 Certainly so, at least in part.

-Organic, grass fed meat, naturally lean and nutritious, is not bad for you.
+Organic, grass-fed meat, naturally lean and nutritious, is not bad for you.
 Nor is a product such as Parma ham, which contains only natural ingredients and has been produced for centuries always the same way.
 Processed meats made with scraps and full of preservatives and salt, meats of dubious origin, coming from animals fed antibiotics and chemicals throughout their lives: these are the type of products we must stay away from.

 And then, there is the “quantity-factor:” everything, when consumed excessively, causes health problems, so moderation remains key.
 If in doubt, ask your doctor about it and discuss all your fear and doubts with them.
 They are the best people to advise and reassure you.